amrohendawi/amrohendawi.github.io/_posts/2021-02-12-deploy-cloud-service-kolla-ansible.md

 ### Step 3: Install OpenStack

-We will use Ansible and kola-ansible to deploy OpenStack on the 3 previously created virtual machines.
+We will use Ansible and kola-ansible to deploy `openstack` on the 3 previously created virtual machines.
 You can also refer to the steps we are going to execute in the [Kolla-Ansible documentation](https://docs.openstack.org/kolla-ansible/latest/user/quickstart.html).

 ##### General requirements: